christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas's mother Adobogiona was a "Jewish Queen" and the "Celtic Goddess-Queen" at the same time, proving Jew: Iudii -> Ioudaioi -> Jew.
 The Iudii were originally Scythian-Celtic priests from Galatia who later became "Jews" under Alexandrian syncretism.

-Amyntas was the brother of Alexander, son of King Herod aka Alexander Helios aka Juba II (Amyntas was a title for the brother of the king).
+Amyntas was the brother of Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus) aka Rhoemetalces I and Alexander, son of King Herod aka Alexander Helios aka Juba II.

 Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further as his reign coicides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with.